 A separation agreement is a binding legal document between the two spouses.
 Before a married couple can sign a one, they must be physically separated or intend to separate promptly after signing the agreement.
 Most couples sign a separation agreement as a way to prepare for getting divorced.
 As a result, separation agreements typically involve a negotiation period.

 The spouses will negotiate the terms and conditions of the separation agreement until they can reach an agreement.
 In other cases, a couple who knows they will be divorcing starts drafting an agreement towards the end of their divorce as a means to make their final divorce more peaceful.
 The terms of the separation agreement are not suggestions.
 Separation agreements are legally binding contracts.
 Both spouses must abide by the separation agreement once it is signed, or they risk significant consequences.

-Eligibility Requirements for Separation Agreements
+Eligibility Requirements for Separation Agreements in North Carolina

 In North Carolina, legal separation occurs when a married couple no longer lives in the same house.
 The couple must have intentions of permanently living apart.
 A couple cannot sign an agreement if they intend to live in the same household, only live apart for a brief time frame, or frequently visit and go out in public with their spouse.
 The couple must reside under separate roofs in separate locations during the separation agreement.